pandainfo/community/docs/contributing.md

 According to the nature of the issue and the team that will be working on it, this can be

-* api
-* core
-* design
-* documentation
-* environment
+* [x] `api`: 👽 *Issues or PRs related to GraphGL, ONIX, B2B and external API changes*
+* [x] `core`: 🐼 *Issues or PRs related to Panda Core, Composer, Bedrock or ClassicPress*
+* [x] `design`: 🎨 *Issues or PRs related to pandastic theme or assets like SCSS and SVGs*
+* [x] `documentation`: 📝 *Improvements or additions to documentation.* This label is for issues and PRs/MRs that only require a documentation change, to differentiate from those coupled with a feature change.
+This label can be used for epics, issues, and merge requests related to product documentation.
+* [x] `environments`: 👷 *Control CI/CD workflows and pipelines.* This label is for issues about [environments and deployments](https://docs.gitlab.com/ee/ci/environments.html).
+* [x] `infra`: 🔧 *Issues or PRs related to infrastructure like Docker or development scripts*
+* [x] `php`: ⚙️ *Issues or pull requests that update PHP code.*
+* [x] `rbac`: 🛂 *Issues or PRs related to authorization, roles and permissions*

 ## Milestones

-A milestone defines the chunk of work planned for the next major release.
+A milestone defines the chunk of work planned for the next minor release.
 It shows the big picture of what needs to be done to bring our project to the next level.

 Think of milestones as anchors or markers for our major goals.

-The four-weeks lasting period between milestones is called a sprint.
+The two-weeks lasting period between milestones is called a sprint or an iteration.

+Iterations start on a Tuesday and finish on a Monday.

+Each iteration should be a milestone in GitHub in the format MAJOR.MINOR, like `1.4`.

 ## Issues workflow